retrohacker/documentation/06-keys.md

 Each file uses a different key.
 This means that to use a file after you download it, you need its key.
 For convenience and portability file keys are generated deterministically.
-This is done using a strong passphrase.
+This is done using a strong mnemonic passphrase.
 The passphrase is combined with the file ID to make the file key.
-This means that instead of having to move all file keys to new devices, we can just move the passphrase.
+This means that instead of having to move all file keys to new devices, we can just move the mnemonic.

 #### Passphrases

-Passprases can be generated via `storj.generatePassphrase()`.
+Passprases can be generated via `storj.generateMnemonic()`.
 We recommend doing this only once. **Make sure to keep the passphrase in a safe place!**
 Anyone with the passphrase can make your file keys, and if you lose the passphrase, you may lose access to your files!
 The passphrase is a 12-word long